aalquist/cli-query/README.md

 ```
 ### Bulk Search Built-In Templates

-Out-of-the box bulk searches done on the bulksearch endpoint.
-They are listed when running the command:
+Ready to go bulk searches.
+See them when running the command:

 ```
 akamai query bulksearchtemplate